NERC-CEH/mysoil-sample-app/README.md

-# mysoil-sample-app
+# iRecord Land App

 This app started as a clone of the [iRecord App](https://github.com/NERC-CEH/irecord-app) v2.0.0.
 The build instructions are the same, copied.
+Initially named mySoil Sample with domain https://mysolisample.org, it has been changed to iRecord Soil at https://soil.irecord.org.uk.

 ## Configuration